Fuzzabee/the-odin-project/README.md

 This will be set up a bit differently from how TOP indicates, for ease of progress updates with RPI.

+## May 18, 2024

+Completed subsections Axes and Alignment of Flexbox section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).

 ## May 12, 2024

 Completed subsections Introduction to Flexbox and Growing and Shrinking of Flexbox section of the [Foundations Course](https://www.theodinproject.com/paths/foundations/courses/foundations).